Convergence of large population games to mean field games with interaction through the controls: Quantitative propagation of chaos for coupled FBSDE systems

 To conclude the proof, it remains to justify that $L_v$ does not depend on the dimension.
 If $T\le c(L_f)$ is sufficiently small, then this follows by \cite[Corollary 1.4]{Delarue}.
-If $T$ is arbitrary and the condition \ref{b1prime} is satisfied, then this follows from (the proof of) \cite[Theorem 2.5]{Kup-Luo-Tang18}.
-There, it is actually shown that $L_v \equiv K_5 := \sqrt{2L_f^2 + L_fT}e^{L_fT}$. \end{proof} \begin{proof}(of Theorem \ref{thm:concentration syst}) By triangular inequality, we have
+If $T$ is arbitrary and the condition \ref{b1second} is satisfied, then this follows from \cite[Theorem 4.12]{MR3752669} or (the proof of) \cite[Theorem 2.5]{Kup-Luo-Tang18}.
+In the latter reference, it is actually shown that $L_v \equiv K_5 := \sqrt{2L_f^2 + L_fT}e^{L_fT}$. \end{proof} \begin{proof}(of Theorem \ref{thm:concentration syst}) By triangular inequality, we have